Menu

 Preparing Financial Statements

-The financial statements of an organization give a clear picture of the organization's financial health.
-The statements also provide information needed to make decisions about the present and future direction of the organization.
+The financial statements of an organization give a clear picture of their financial health.
+They also provide information needed to make decisions about the direction of the organization.

 Income Statement

-The Income Statement (also known as the statement of operations, revenue and expenditure statement or the profit and loss statement) for the fiscal period shows what an organization received as income (revenue) and what was spent over a period of time (expenditures).
-Revenue information comes from the cash receipts journal and the expenses come from the cash disbursements journal.
+Revenue information comes from the cash receipts journal.
+The expenses come from the cash disbursements journal.
 The difference between what was received as revenue and what was spent is either a surplus or a deficit.
-A surplus means that more revenue was generated than expenditures and a deficit means there were more expenses than revenue.
+A surplus means that more revenue was generated than expenditures.
+A deficit means there were more expenses than revenue.
 The surplus or deficit is reported on the bottom line.

-Income Statements are prepared on a monthly or quarterly basis and compared to the budget and forecast on the statements.
-The forecast is the amount of income and expenses projected for the year based on what has come in and been spent already and what you expect to receive and spend for the rest of the year.
-The picture below illustrates an Income Statement for ABC.
-The favourable or unfavourable variance column represents the difference between the total year budget and forecast figures.
-Once the variances have been pinpointed the reasons for them are explored and action is taken if required.
+Income statements are prepared on a monthly or quarterly basis and compared to the budget and forecast on the statements.
+The forecast is the amount of income and expenses projected for the year.
+It is based on what has come in and been spent already and what you expect to receive and spend for the rest of the year.
+The picture below illustrates an example income statement.
+The variance column is the difference between the total year budget and forecast figures.
+Once the variances have been pinpointed, the reasons for them are explored and action is taken if required.

 Balance Sheet

-The balance sheet or statement of financial position is a snapshot of the organization's assets and liabilities at a particular point in time.
-For this statement, total assets will always equal the total of liabilities and equity (Assets = Liabilities and Equity).
+The balance sheet is a snapshot of assets and liabilities at a particular point in time.
+It is sometimes called a statement of financial position.
+For this statement, total assets will always be equal to the total of liabilities and equity.
 Assets are what the organization owns or what is owed to them.
 Liabilities are what an organization owes.
-Equity is what is left of the assets once all the liabilities have been paid and is known as net assets in a not-for-profit organization.
+Equity is what is left of the assets once all the liabilities have been paid.
+It is known as net assets in a non-profit.

 How helpful was this article?